scenerystack/community/docs/accessibility/phet_a11y_guides.md

 # Accessibility using `Scenery`

 !!! tip inline end
     You can also find tips for accessibly integrating features in some libraries (e.g., [`sun` UI components](https://github.com/phetsims/sun/tree/main/doc)).
+Much of this is organized within the in-progress [PhET Style Guide, Binder](https://phetsims.github.io/binder/).

 Find important information about integrating accessibility and inclusivity into your SceneryStack project by getting up to speed with [Accessibility in Scenery](https://phetsims.github.io/scenery/doc/accessibility/accessibility.html).